 Caché provides optimal defaults for all aspects of process management.
 Changing these process defaults should be done with caution, and only for specific special circumstances.

-A process executes either in Direct Mode (the default) or in Batch Mode.
-Batch Mode should only be used for special and extreme circumstances.
+A process executes either in the default mode, sometimes referred to as Interactive Mode (this is unrelated to user interaction), or in Batch Mode.
+Batch Mode should be used only for special and extreme circumstances.

 A process that will access large portions of a database may be set as a Batch Mode process to limit its impact on other (non-batch) processes running on the system.
 Specifically, a Batch Mode process is prevented from overwhelming the database cache with the database blocks that it reads or modifies.
 For example, a data compaction utility might appropriately run in Batch Mode.

 A Batch Mode process is not the same as a jobbed process.
 A jobbed process is generated using the JOB